 As with spring, Autumn is one of the best times seasons in the Netherlands to visit.
 As the tourist numbers begin to dwindle, attractions become less busy, lines and cues are shortened, and prices will fall towards the middle of Autumn.
 The temperatures will begin to fall, as will the rain, with Autumn being wetter than the summer months; the days also begin to shorten.

 Visiting the Netherlands in September

 Although crowds begin to fall, September is still quite a busy month in the Netherlands.
-There are a few significant events around Amsterdam, including the Amsterdam City Swim, a charity event where swimmers swim along the canals through the city center, and the Amsterdam Wine Festival, where you can sample plenty of wine, discover new pairings, and generally celebrate the Northern Hemisphere’s wine harvest.
+There are a few significant events around Amsterdam, including the Amsterdam City Swim, a charity event where swimmers swim along the canals through the city centre, and the Amsterdam Wine Festival, where you can sample plenty of wine, discover new pairings, and generally celebrate the Northern Hemisphere’s wine harvest.

 Weather in the Netherlands in September

-Temperatures average around 18 degrees during the day in September; however, night time temperatures are going down to11 degrees.
+Temperatures average around 18 degrees during the day in September; however, nighttime temperatures are going down to11 degrees.
 The weather will be better at the start of the month, but there will be more rain towards the end.
 In Groningen, the average high temperature is around 19 degrees.
 Temperatures in Maastricht are between 20 and 11 degrees Celsius.

 Visiting the Netherlands in October

 By October, most tourists have left the cities, and Dutch have returned to work during the holidays, so the country is winding down.
 Low season pricing has kicked in, so it’s much cheaper to travel the country.
 You’ll find that many outdoor events are finished, and outdoor terraces are empty; however, there is still plenty to do and see.

 If you plan on spending time in nature, October is the best time to visit the Netherlands for autumn leaves as they are a sight unto themselves and the national parks are particularly beautiful.